aws/eks-anywhere/docs/content/en/docs/workshops/introduction/harbor.md

 1. Pull images
    {{% alert title="Note" color="primary" %}}

-   * `harbor.eksa.demo:30003` should be replaced with whatever `externalURL` is set to in the Harbor package yaml file.
+   * `harbor.eksa.demo:30003` should be replaced with whatever `externalURL` is set to in the Harbor package YAML file.

    {{% /alert %}}
     ```bash
     docker pull harbor.eksa.demo:30003/proxy-project/cloudwatch-agent/cloudwatch-agent:latest
     ```

-## Proxy a private ECR repository
+## Proxy a private Amazon Elastic Container Registry (ECR) repository
 This use case is to use Harbor to proxy and cache images from a private ECR repository, which helps limit the amount of requests made to a private ECR repository, avoiding consuming too much bandwidth or being throttled by the registry server.

 1. Login

-    Log in Harbor web portal with the default credential as shown below
+    Log in to the Harbor web portal with the default credential as shown below
     ```bash
     admin
     Harbor12345